Wives and children of Hugh O'Neill, Earl of Tyrone: Catherine Magennis

 Tyrone married Catherine Magennis (died March 1619) around June 1597, thus jilting the daughter of Angus MacDonald, 8th of Dunnyveg.
 This was a political marriage intended to bring the previously neutral Magennis family into the confederacy.
 Catherine's brother, Arthur Roe, had previously married Tyrone's daughter Sarah.

-Catherine's family were respected by the Crown and she was "accustomed to a comfortable way of life".
+The Crown respected the Magennis family, and Catherine was "accustomed to a comfortable way of life".
 With the pressure of the failing confederacy, Tyrone began drinking heavily and took his frustrations out on Catherine.
-He considered divorcing her in December 1605, but allegedly she confronted him and warned that if he didn't stop his abuse, she "would discover him so far as to infer again to rebellion or to lose his head".
+He considered divorcing her in December 1605, but allegedly she confronted him and warned that if he did not stop his abuse, she "would discover him so far as to infer again to rebellion or to lose his head".
 English administrator Arthur Chichester subsequently sent officer Toby Caulfield to recruit Catherine as a double agent, but she dismissed this out of hand.
 Catherine reluctantly accompanied Tyrone on the Flight of Earls, and was highly distressed by her diminished lifestyle and her separation from her children (who were left in Leuven).
-His will did not sufficiently provide for her, and she died penniless in Naples.
+Tyrone died in Rome on 20 July 1616.
+His will did not sufficiently provide for Catherine, and she died penniless in Naples.